Source: Lester heads to IL for hamstring issue

 Appearing on 670 The Score radio Tuesday, Cubs manager Joe Maddon said that Lester will miss one or two starts but didn't confirm a trip to the IL.

+The Cubs are calling up lefty Tim Collins to take Lester's place on the roster, according to a source.
+Collins, who appeared in 38 games for the Nationals last season after returning from back-to-back Tommy John surgeries, was signed very late in the spring by the Cubs.

-Lester left the game in the third inning Monday with left hamstring tightness, and the Cubs went on to a much-needed 10-0 victory.
+Lester left the game in the third inning of Monday's 10-0 victory.

 Sometimes when you have elite speed these things can happen.
 Great to get the W in front of the home crowd though, here's to many, many, many more! #NVRQT— Jon Lester (@JLester34) April 9, 2019